 Next to MSA, all other languages are not considered real languages even by the local people.
 Our teachers and friends say things like “It’s just slang” or “There are no real rules”, despite the fact that we keep getting those non-existent rules wrong.

 The Arabic local languages are often referred to as dialects of Arabic because they don’t have a commonly used written form.
 They do exist in written form (as Egyptian Arabic often does), but much less commonly than MSA.
 And there’s no official body saying “Hey!
-That’s not how you spell that!”, unlike in France or in Israel.
+That’s not how you spell that!”, unlike in France or in Israel, so spelling can be inconsistent.

 Spoken Egyptian Arabic is described as an “accent” locally (لحجه), or as “slang” (عمييه).
 Those words are synonyms for “dialect” and “colloquial” respectfully, but people think of them in similar ways.